Political Economy

 Minor Program

 Political Economy (PE) offers a five-course minor that is open to all undergraduates except PE majors.
-In addition to the POLECON 100 and POLECON 101 courses, students must chose a concentration topic and take three courses aligned with that topic.
+In addition to the POLECON 100 and POLECON 101 courses, students must choose a concentration topic and take three courses aligned with that topic.
 A list of pre-approved concentration courses and the application to declare the minor can be found on the Political Economy Minor Webpage.
 Students must declare the minor at least one semester before their expected graduation term.
 Students must email the completed and signed Completion of L&S Minor Form to the PE minor advisor in their final semester of undergraduate work.

 Visit Program Website